zuozhenggh/learning-library/data-management-library/oracle-machine-learning/fraud-adw-apex/create-ml-model/create-ml-model.md

 We have built the steps that are normally followed when exploring data and building a machine learning model.
 This has been saved to the file you can download.
 We will import this notebook and review it.
 It is important to note that you *must execute all the steps in this notebook*.
 Executing the steps takes only a few minutes.

-1. From the tab on your browser with your ADW instance, in the Tools tab, select **Open Oracle ML Administration** and (if required) login with the admin credentials.
+1. From the tab on your browser with your ADW instance, in the Tools tab, select **Open Oracle ML Administration** and (if required) login with the admin credentials. <if type="livelabs">Your admin password is the password you copied from the Launch page.</if>

     ![](images/adw-open-ml-user-admin.png)